-- Birth Certificate for you and your spouse (see below for alternative documents) - Marriage License - Copy of current driver's license or current state I.D. (with photo) for you and your spouse - If you have ever been divorced or legally separated, please submit a complete copy of your Judgment(s) of Divorce and Qualified Domestic Relations Orders (including Separation Agreements, Property Settlement Agreements and any similar or related orders with any attachments). - If you have ever served in the military or other uniformed services of the United States, please submit copies of your induction and discharge papers and the Credit for Uniformed Service for the United States Form.
+- Birth Certificate for you and your spouse (see back for alternative documents allowed) - Marriage License - Copy of current driver's license or current state I.D. (with photo) for you and your spouse - If you have ever been divorced, please submit a complete copy of your divorce decree(s) and any accompanying orders.